WindfallLabs/db2/README.rst

 It is built to support interactive programming and data analysis.

 Truthfully, I'm sharing this project as a side effect.
-My personal interests in developing db2 stems from my needs to work with spatial databases.
+My personal interests in developing db2 stems from my needs to work with spatial databases (see my SpatialDB project).
 I needed some major modifications to db.py to make SpatiaLite work with ``geopandas``.
 I hope that this project may help others with their needs as well.

 Features